-During the past five (5) years, the City has been obligated to comply with continuing disclosure agreements involving twenty-two (22) bond issues.
-Almost all such agreements require the City to file annual reports as the dissemination agent.
-The dissemination agents are required to file the annual reports with the Municipal Securities Rulemaking Board on its Electronic Municipal Market Access system ("EMMA") within various time periods set by those agreements.
+During the past five (5) years, the City has been obligated to comply with continuing disclosure agreements involving twenty-one (21) bond issues.
+Almost all such agreements require the City to file annual reports as the dissemination agent, which reports are required to be filed with the MSRB on EMMA within various time periods set by those agreements.
 While the City has not made any determination as to materiality, the following summarizes a non-exhaustive list of the City's compliance with its continuing disclosure agreements during the past five years.

 As part of its annual report, the City was obligated to file annual audited financial statements.
-For twelve (12) of the bond issues, the City was required to file the audit of the general purpose financial statements of the City as part of its annual report.
+For ten (10) of the bond issues, the City was required to file the audit of the general purpose financial statements of the City as part of its annual report.
 The City was obligated to file audited financial statements of the City's water reclamation system for eight (8) bond issues.
 The City was obligated to file audited financial statements of the Little Rock Port Authority for one bond issue.
 The City was obligated to file the audited financial statements of its advertising and promotion commission for one bond issue.
-The City and the audited financial statements of its advertising and promotion commission for one bond issue.
+The City was obligated to file both the audit of the general purpose financial statements of the City and the audited financial statements of its advertising and promotion commission for one bond issue.
 For one bond issue, the City failed to timely file the audited financial statements of its advertising and promotion commission for the year ended December 31, 2021.
 Such filing was made approximately 42 days late.
 For the same issue, the audited financial statements of its advertising and promotion commission for the year ended December 31, 2020 was made approximately 21 days late.
 A notice of such failure was not filed on EMMA.
 Other than as set forth above, during the past five years, the City filed all audited financial statements on EMMA in a timely manner.

 All of the continuing disclosure agreements require that certain supplemental financial and operating data be provided as part of the annual report.
-The supplemental data to be provided varies by the type of bond issues and how each is secured.
-During the past five years, the City provided all of the required supplemental data each year.
+The supplemental data to be provided varies by the type of bond issue and how each is secured.
 In certain cases, however, the supplemental data was included in the audited financial statements that were filed as part of the annual report but was not presented in the manner prescribed by the continuing disclosure agreements.
 In other cases, the format of the information contained in the annual report was not presented in the format prescribed by the continuing disclosure agreements.
-As of this date, supplemental data for all bond issues that are outstanding has been filed on EMMA in a timely manner.
+The supplemental financial and operating data required to be provided in connection with the City's Capital Improvement Refunding Revenue Bonds, Series 2017 for the year ended December 31, 2023, was filed one day late.
+The City did not provide all of the information required to be provided in connection with the City's Library Construction and Refunding Bonds, Series 2022 for the years ended December 31, 2022 and 2023.
+Other than as set forth above, supplemental data for all bond issues that are outstanding has been filed on EMMA in a timely manner.